K-12 Teaching and Learning, Undergraduate and Graduate Certificates

 The GACS will recognize these SCOPE Teaching and Learning certificate programs for those having already obtained a four-year bachelor’s degree.
 Courses Ed 275 and Ed 605 will fulfill the Philosophy of Christian Education/Biblical Worldview requirement.
 Each person is expected to select the courses that most closely apply to the certification endorsement they desire.

 North Carolina Christian School Association

 The NCCSA has reviewed the courses that are available through the SCOPE K–12 Teaching and Learning Certificate Program.
 Many of these courses can count toward the educational requirements of various NCCSA certificates.
-However, individuals are responsible to select the coursework that applies to their specific certificate available from the NCCSA Teacher Certification Program.
-In addition, Ed 275 has been approved by the NCCSA as an additional way for individuals to fulfill the Philosophy of Christian Education/Bible Doctrines requirement.
+However, individuals are responsible to select the coursework that applies to their specific certificate available from the NCCSA Educator Certification Program.
+In addition, Ed 275 and Ed 605 have been approved by the NCCSA as an additional way for individuals to fulfill the Philosophy of Christian Education/Bible Doctrines requirement.

 South Carolina Association of Christian Schools